Eating clean can be problematic unless you have a plethora of recipes to choose from. This is especially true on Thanksgiving, a time for indulging.

 I learned how to make this recipe from my friend, Ease Oldham, who is a raw food chef.
 If you are looking for a Thanksgiving recipe with a difference, then this date-sweetened, no-bake pie is it.

 This pie is so good, your guests may not believe it’s totally free from gluten, grain, and dairy.
-Serve it with whipped coconut cream or Paleo ice cream for extra oomph.
+Serve it with whipped coconut cream or dairy-free ice cream for extra oomph.

 Sweet potato pie is a Thanksgiving mainstay, but I like how this antioxidant-rich purple sweet potato pie packs such a colorful punch.